-The Board of Directors held six meetings and six executive sessions of the independent directors, over which Mr. Gilyard, as the Non-Executive Chairman of the Board, served as the presiding director, during 2022.
+The Board of Directors held six meetings and five executive sessions of the independent directors, over which Mr. Gilyard, as the Non-Executive Chairman of the Board, served as the presiding director, during 2023.
 The number of meetings for each Board committee is set forth below under the heading "Board Committees."
-During the year ended December 31, 2022, each of our directors attended at least 75% of the total number of meetings of the Board and of the committees on which he or she served.
-All of the directors attended the 2022 Annual Meeting.
-There is no requirement that our directors should attend our 2023 Annual Meeting, however, they are encouraged to attend.
+During the year ended December 31, 2023, each of our directors attended at least 75% of the total number of meetings of the Board and of the committees on which he or she served.
+All of the directors attended the 2023 Annual Meeting.
+There is no requirement that our directors attend our 2024 Annual Meeting, however, they are encouraged to attend.